UVicOptics/The-Big-FFW/README.md

 RAPID (Ring Analyzer Python Interface for ring-test Data) is the post processing section of the Big FFW.
 The Ring test analysis checks efficiency and quality of optical fibers, but the process can be very time consuming.
 Using the RAPID graphical user interface, you can analyze and visualize the output ring images from the fiber faster than traditional techniques.

-The RAPID can also be used indepentely from the Big FFW with the following interface:
+RAPID can also be used independently  from the Big FFW with the following interface:

 ![](Figures/Fig0.png)